 I wrote recently about the idea of using medical marijuana to help NFL players dealing with pain from football.
 I am no expert on pain management, so I’m not necessarily advocating it.
 But we need to figure out a way to keep players off narcotics.
 Last week, more news that football faces a crisis with pain management surfaced.
-I discussed the issue in depth in my latest column for The Post and Courier.
+I discussed the issue of painkillers in the NFL in depth in my latest column for The Post and Courier.

 The NFL, and its team doctors and athletic trainers, face another public relations nightmare.

 Last week, the Washington Post reported data on the use – and apparently misuse – of narcotics and other painkilling medications by the medical staffs of NFL teams.
 The information came from legal documents of attorneys for over 1800 former players suing the league.
 The players claim long-term health issues related to what they allege were improper practices related to the administration of medications.

 According to Rick Maese of the Washington Post, the average NFL team gave 5,777 doses of anti-inflammatory medications in the 2012 calendar year.
 These are over-the-counter medications like ibuprofen or naproxen, or injectable varieties like Toradol.
 They also gave an average of 2,213 doses of controlled medications, such as Vicodin.